eclipsesource/tabris-js/doc/your-first-app.md

     [$] npm install http-server
     [$] http-server ./ -p 7777

-*You can also place your `index.json` and `hello.js` files on any other http-server, as long as it's accessible from your device.*
+*You can also place your `package.json` and `hello.js` files on any other http-server, as long as it's accessible from your device.*

 Once your JavaScript files can be accessed by a http url, use the tabris.js developer app to test them.
 You can enter the url on the URL tab on the developer app.
 In the case of a node-js http-server running on your development machine, enter:

     http://<development-machine-ip-address>:7777/

-The _My Scripts_ page on tabrisjs.com can also be used to configure the URLs available on your device, simply press the `Link Script' button.
+The *My Scripts* page on [tabrisjs.com](http://tabrisjs.com) can also be used to configure the URLs available on your device, simply press the *Link Script* button.
 Then enter the URL of the web server that is hosting your tabris.js Script and save.

 ![Link A Script](img/link-app.png)